fukata/network-latest-posts/readme.txt

 = If I want you to add a new feature, will you do it? = I like new ideas, but I'm kind of busy finishing the second year of my master's degree so I can't promise I will add everything people proposes but
 I'll do my best to add the best ideas as soon as I have the time and as long as they don't break the actual state of the plugin.

+= What do I need in order to make this plugin work for me? = Technically nothing, but the new pagination feature uses jQuery to load the content without reloading the page.
+It's prettier that way but it's up to you.

+= I can't see the thumbnails =
+Your theme have to support thumbnails, just add this to the function.php inside your theme folder:
+`add_theme_support('post-thumbnails');`

+= My theme support thumbnails, but I can't see them = When creating a post or page make sure you set the Featured Image option, also check you're not using a plugin that changes the urls in your blog.
+If so, you'll have to hack the code please read this: http://wordpress.org/support/topic/plugin-network-latest-posts-problem-thumbnails